sagemath/sagewiki_to_gh-2022-10-10/days9/PDFLaTeXAnimations.md

 \begin{frame}
     \frametitle{Bill's character rotations}
     \begin{center}
-        % Set frame rate to 12 frames/sec.
-Load frames from setanim.pdf.
+        % Set frame rate to 20 frames/sec
-        % We will use all frames, so there is no need to specify a start
+        % We use frames 1 through 71.
+The file really has 72 frames, but the last is
-        % and end frame.
+        % identical to the first, which causes a hiccup in the looped animation.
+        % See the animate manual for further options.
         \animategraphics[autoplay,loop,controls]{20}{c3d}{1}{71}
     \end{center}
 \end{frame}